jtattersall09403/jacks-bouncy-game/README.md

 ## Game Description

-In Jack's Bouncy Game, you control a ball using the arrow keys, navigating through a field of bouncing hazard balls to reach a target.
+In Jack's Bouncy Bounce Game, you control a ball using the arrow keys, navigating through a field of bouncing hazard balls to reach a target.
 The game features increasing difficulty with each level:

 - **Objective**: Move your ball to the target to complete each level
 - **Controls**: Arrow keys to move your ball